 According to new research published in the journal Computers and Electronics in Agriculture by Dr. Sigfredo Fuentes, AI could change the face of the wine industry.

-Drones equipped with multispectral and thermal infrared sensors can detect signals on the vines that show their water status by taking detailed pictures as they fly overhead.
+Multispectral and thermal infrared sensors on drones capture detailed pictures of vines.
+The pictures show signals that indicate the vines’ water status as the drones fly overhead.
 These signals can be used to identify whether the plants are water stressed or not.
 They can also indicate which areas of the vineyard have been affected by disease or pests, as well as which plants have died and need to be replaced.
-The technology allows growers to survey a 45-hectare area in 15 minutes and have the results ready the next day.
+The technology allows growers to survey a 45-hectare area in 15 minutes and has the results ready the next day.
 Traditionally, it takes a consultant days to complete.
 This shows how AI can transform traditional industries.